shareaholic/shareaholic_for_drupal/README.txt

 * No major updates were introduced in this version

 = 7.x-3.0 =
 * Huge update!
-The plugin has been completely re-written from the ground up to be faster, simpler to use
+The module has been completely re-written from the ground up to be faster, simpler to use
 * Choose from snazzy new Related Post themes
 * Related Posts now come mobile optimized and responsive out of the box - Shareaholic automagically determines how many Related Posts to show given how much screen width it is given
 * Customize your "You may also like" Related Posts text